The Common Law: The People's Law School – Learn the Law for Free

 People's Law School

-Anyone who enjoys "The Common Law" should attend the People's Law School on Saturday, Feb.
-25, at the UT Law School.
-PLS is a free event designed to provide basic legal information to the community, demystify the law, and educate people about their legal rights.
+Anyone who enjoys "The Common Law" should attend the People's Law School ("PLS") on Saturday, Feb.
+23. PLS is a free event designed to provide basic legal information to the community, demystify the law, and educate people about their legal rights.
 People who attend PLS will have the chance to learn the basics of common, practical, and everyday legal issues from some of Austin's most distinguished attorneys.

-The event will take place on Feb.
-25 at the UT Law School (727 E. Dean Keeton); doors open at 8am and an optional orientation with introductory remarks begins at 8:30am.
-Courses will take place during three time slots (9am, 10:30, and noon), which allows you to take multiple classes on different topics (although you can attend just one class if you prefer).
-Each class lasts roughly 75 minutes and concludes with a 15-minute Q&A session.
+The PLS event will take place the morning of Saturday, Feb.
+23. Courses typically take place over three time slots (9am, 10:30am, and noon), which allows you to take multiple classes on different topics.
+You are not, however, required to attend all three class sessions (you can come to only one class if you want).
+Each class usually lasts 60-75 minutes and concludes with a 15-minute Q&A session.

-Check out www.austinbar.org/pages/plsmain for more information about PLS.
-A community service organized by the Austin Bar Association and the Lawyer Referral Service of Central Texas at the UT Law School, PLS is a great way to learn about the law, and best of all, it's absolutely free.
+Check out www.peopleslawschoolaustin.org for more information about PLS, including class schedules and start times, event location, and parking instructions.
+Organized by the Austin Bar Association, PLS is a great way to learn about the law, and best of all, it's absolutely FREE.

 Please submit column suggestions, questions, and comments to email@example.com.
 Submission of potential topics does not create an attorney-client relationship, and any information submitted is subject to being included in future columns.